-If you have wondered what to make with prickly pear, you are going to love all of these tips and recipe ideas!
-I will walk you through everything you need to know about these exotic cactus fruits and how to enjoy them safely!
+If you have wondered what to make with prickly pears, you are going to love all of these fun tips and recipe ideas!
+I will walk you through everything you need to know about these exotic cactus fruits and how to enjoy their flavor!

 I have a special treat for you today!
 I am in love with prickly pears and I am going to show you some of the best prickly pear recipes that you can make with them!

 Prickly pears have many names including cactus fruit, cactus pears, Opuntia, cactus fig, and even Mexican tuna fruit.
 (How silly is that name?)
 They can be found throughout Mexico and some of the southern states.

 Prickly pears come in several different colors ranging from red to hot pink, orange, and green.
 You can use any color prickly pear in the recipes I share.
 I love using the vibrant red and purple cactus pear fruit juice to make syrup.

 There are lots of ways to eat a prickly pear.
 You can make a jam, prickly pear chutney, or cactus pear jelly.
 I love using the juice to make a syrup for cocktails!
 Sauces for roasted meats that are flavored with prickly pear add so much flavor.